jestinjoshi/code-sherpas-tech-challenge/README.md

 ## Overview

 This is a frontend implementation of the bank account kata tech challenge.
 It allows users to deposit, withdraw, and transfer money, and view their account statement.
+It also features IBAN validation, sorting, filtering, and pagination of transactions.
 The application uses local state management to handle transactions and maintain the account statement.

+## Hosted Version

+You can view the live version of the application at [code-sherpas-tech-challenge.vercel.app](https://code-sherpas-tech-challenge.vercel.app/).

 ## Features